Billionaire Leon Black’s $158M payment to Jeffrey Epstein sparks Senate investigation

 “The committee’s investigation began in June 2022 and was prompted by inconsistencies in a report by the law firm Dechert LLP that Apollo’s board of directors commissioned to examine Black’s ties to Epstein,” the statement read.
 “The Dechert report found Black paid Epstein, who was neither a licensed tax attorney nor a certified public accountant, a total of $158 million in several installments between 2012 and 2017.”

-According to the committee, Black has “refused to answer questions or provide any documents that could demonstrate how Epstein’s compensation for tax and estate planning services was determined or justified.”
+According to the committee, Black, the former chairman and CEO of Apollo, has “refused to answer questions or provide any documents that could demonstrate how Epstein’s compensation for tax and estate planning services was determined or justified.”

-A woman filed a lawsuit in November accusing Black of raping her and Epstein of helping facilitate the attack.
-Black’s legal team denied the allegations at the time and he stepped down from his positions at Apollo after they became public.
+A woman filed a lawsuit in November accusing Black of raping her and accusing Epstein of having helped facilitate the attack.
+Black’s legal team denied the allegations at the time, and he stepped down from his positions at Apollo after they became public.

-Epstein was arrested in July 2019 on charges of abusing and trafficking minors but died by suicide in prison before trial.
-He was 66 at the time of his death at the Metropolitan Corrections Center in New York City.
+Epstein was arrested in July 2019 in July 2019 on charges of abusing and trafficking minors but died by suicide in prison before trial.
+He was 66 at the time of his death at the Metropolitan Correctional Center in New York City.